 The Board is responsible for setting the Group’s risk appetite and ensuring that appropriate risk management systems are in place.
-The Board reviews the Group’s principal risks throughout the year as part of its normal agenda, adopting an integrated approach to risk management by regularly discussing our principal risks.
+The Board reviews the Group’s principal risks throughout the year as part of its normal agenda, adopting an integrated approach to risk management by regularly discussing the principal risks as a part of key agenda items.
 In addition, once a year the Board formally assesses the Group’s principal risks, taking the strength of the Group’s control systems and our appetite for risk into account.

 The Board delegates responsibility for day-to-day risk management to the Executive Committee, including the identification, evaluation and monitoring of key risks facing the Group and the implementation of Group-wide risk management processes and controls.

 The Audit Committee keeps the effectiveness of the Group’s risk management systems under review and reports to the Board on the results of its review.
 The occurrence of any material control issues, serious accidents or major commercial, financial or reputational issues, or the identification of new significant risks, are reported to the Board and/or Audit Committee as appropriate.

 The Board is aware that the effectiveness of risk management is dependent on behaviours.
 In 2016 we launched a refreshed Code of Business Conduct across our group to provide a common and consistent framework for responsible business practices.
 It reinforces the standards that we expect our people to follow in their day-to-day activities, no matter where they work in the world, and tells others that they can rely on our integrity.
 The Code is just one element of the Group’s widereaching Ethics and Compliance programme, which aims to ensure compliance with our ethical standards.

 Our risk management process has been built to identify, evaluate, analyse and mitigate significant risks to the achievement of our strategy.
 Our risk identification processes seek to identify risks from both a top down strategic perspective and a bottom up local operating company perspective.